dawkey95/Bulls-and-Cows-Game/README.md

 Marks will be deducted if your code cannot be compiled or has bad programming style.

-## Submission
-After completing the assignment, you should have a functional Java program with some number of classes (depending on your own design), two UML class diagrams, and one page of reflective text.
-You submit by ensuring your GitHub repository for this assignment is up-to-date.
-We will download your repository for marking on the due date.

-Late submissions are not permitted.
-You will get a mark of zero if your repository does not contain your submission when we download it.

 ## Assignment Details
 The bulls and cows game is a code-breaking game designed for two or more players.
 Each player chooses a secret code of 4 digits from 0 – 9.
 The digits must be all different.
 The goal of the game is for each player to guess the other player's secret code.